 Best Applications to Manage Wallpapers in Ubuntu Linux

-All Ubuntu versions have a set of default wallpapers that comes with it.
+All Ubuntu versions come with a set of default wallpapers.
 You can easily change the background in Ubuntu or choose to create a slideshow of the wallpapers to shuffle the background image at a certain time interval.

 The list is in no particular order.
 The features of these applications are more or less the same, differing only slightly.
 You can choose to use any of these based on your preference.